inetsys/mongoose-audit-trail/README.md

 Return an array with all the differents found.
 Later that array should be sent to saveAuditDiffs when the object it succesfully saved.

+**Note**: Differences are filtered, some changes are discarded if both sides contains any of the following.

+* null
+* undefined
+* empty array
+* empty object
+* object with all values undefined/null

 *Parameters:*